Modifying Node Pool and Worker Node Properties

 - the image to use on worker nodes

-- The availability domains, and different regional subnets (recommended) or AD-specific subnets hosting worker nodes.
+- The availability domains, fault domains, and different regional subnets (recommended) or AD-specific subnets hosting worker nodes.

-(optional) Change properties of the node pool and worker nodes by clicking Edit and specifying:
+(optional) Change properties of the node pool and worker nodes.

 - Name: A different name for the node pool.
 Avoid entering confidential information.